Pylons/pyramid/docs/narr/views.rst

 If ``permission`` is not supplied, no permission is registered for this view (it's accessible by any caller).

+If ``route_name`` is supplied, the view will be invoked only if the named route matches.  *This is an advanced feature, not often used by "civilians"*.

 All arguments may be omitted.
 For example: